urschrei/pyzotero/README.md

 # Obtain and store a local API key, which permits writes from the CLI and the MCP server
 pyzotero authorize --app-name "Claude Desktop"

+# Create a collection, nested under an existing one
+pyzotero createcollection "Frankenstein Cities" --parent FD9AUNP2

+# Add items to, remove items from, or move items between collections
+pyzotero addtocollection FD9AUNP2 ABC123 DEF456
+pyzotero removefromcollection FD9AUNP2 ABC123
+pyzotero movetocollection --from FD9AUNP2 --to X7Y8Z9W0 ABC123 DEF456
 ```

+## Collection Commands

+`createcollection`, `addtocollection`, `removefromcollection` and `movetocollection` write to your library.
+They need a stored local API key: run `pyzotero authorize` once and choose "Always Allow".
+Without a key, they exit with a message that says so.
+Each accepts `--json` and reports the keys it touched.
+The membership commands change items one at a time; if one fails, the error names the item and lists the items already changed, so that you can resume from there. `movetocollection` changes each item in one request, so an item's membership of other collections is kept.

 ## Search Behaviour